Biologically, Species Appropriate, Real and Raw Food for Cats and Dogs

 Research, by its very nature, should change as new information becomes available, and “stale” research is often used as the only measure or “stick of truth”, conveniently ignoring ideas that does not fit the “stale” paradigm of reference.

-Are All Vets Opposed to Raw Food Diets for Cats and Dogs?
+Are All Vets Opposed to Raw and Real Food Diets for Cats and Dogs?

 A veterinarian may be wary of raw fooding because of: